NoumenaDigital/.github/profile/README.md

 - Exposes the NPL API

 ### **Read Model**
-Your data access layer with a GraphQL API.
-Query your NPL state without breaking a sweat.
+A data access layer with a GraphQL API.

 ## Quick Start